Outland (film): Plot

 Another incident involves a worker, Sagan, who takes a prostitute hostage and threatens to kill her with a knife.
 O'Niel attempts to calm the man while Montone, his sergeant, sneaks in via the air duct and kills Sagan with a shotgun.
-O'Niel and Lazarus discover that Sagan had traces of polydichloric euthimal, a powerful amphetamine-type drug in his bloodstream, which would allow the miners to work continuously for days at a time until they burn out and turn psychotic after approximately ten months of use.
-O'Niel uncovers a drug distribution ring run by a corrupt Sheppard and sanctioned by now repentant Montone.
+O'Niel and Lazarus discover that Sagan had traces of polydichloric euthimal, a powerful amphetamine-type drug in his bloodstream, which would allow a miner to work continuously for days at a time until they burn out and turn psychotic after approximately ten months of use.
+O'Niel uncovers a drug distribution ring run by Sheppard and sanctioned by now repentant Montone.

 Using surveillance cameras, O'Niel finds and captures Nicholas Spota, one of Sheppard's dealers, who is murdered before he can be questioned.
 Montone is found garrotted.
 In a meat locker, O'Niel finds the latest shipment of drugs, which was shipped from the space station.
-He is then attacked there by another dealer, Russell Yario.
-O'Niel knocks him out, then destroys the shipment of drugs.
+He is attacked there by another dealer, Russell Yario.
+O'Niel, wearing an anti-garrotting collar, knocks him out, then destroys the shipment of drugs.
 When Sheppard finds out, he threatens O'Niel and contacts his drug distributor, asking him to send in professional hitmen.
-O'Niel is prepared, having been monitoring Sheppard's communications.
+O'Niel is prepared, having hacked into Sheppard's communications.

 O'Niel waits for the arrival of the hitmen on a supply shuttle from the other side of Jupiter.
 Realizing what is coming and with only Dr. Lazarus willing to help him, O'Niel sends a message to his family promising to return to Earth when his "job is done".
-O'Niel ambushes the hitmen one by one.
-Lazarus helps him kill the first by trapping him in a pressurized corridor; O'Niel activates a bomb, causing an explosive decompression that kills the hitman.
-The second is killed in a glass greenhouse structure of the outpost when O'Niel tricks him into shooting a window, causing it to break open and blow him out to his death by explosive decompression.
+O'Niel ambushes the assassins one by one.
+Lazarus helps him kill the first by trapping him in a pressurized corridor; O'Niel activates a bomb, causing an explosive decompression that kills the man.
+The second is killed in a glass greenhouse structure of the outpost when O'Niel tricks him into shooting a window, causing it to break open and blow him out to his death.